Skip to content

 He avoided the pitfalls of power by refusing to succumb to a life of traditional employment.
 As a result, he’s living the life he wants.

 I admire Tim.
 I wish I’d chosen freedom over a conventional path a long time ago.
-But you can’t change your past.
+But I can’t change my past.

-So instead, I spent 30+ years working for others in pursuit of money, power and “success”.
-I moved into management as soon as I could.
-I believed I could do a better job than other managers (which proved to be true) and because I always needed more money.
-Management was my way to earn more.
+Instead, I spent 30+ years working for others in pursuit of money, power and “success”.
+I moved into management as soon as I could because I believed I could do a better job than other managers (which proved to be true) and because management was a way to make more money.

 At the peak of my career, after being laid off from a particularly unsatisfying VP role, I walked away and never returned.
-I had finally decided the cost wasn’t worth it.
+I had finally decided the costs were not worth it anymore.

 Today I am retired.
 I have no partners, no subordinates and no team.
 I have absolute freedom to spend my time as I see fit.

-I can live how I want, where I want and doing what I want – as long as I am willing to pay the price.
+I can live how I want, where I want, doing what I want – as long as I am willing to pay the price.
 My price includes living frugally, forgoing health insurance, giving up a measure of financial security and being out of sync with people my age.

-For me, like Kreider, it’s been well worth the price.
+For me, like Kreider, it’s worth the price.